bzdvdn/govault-autounseal/README.md

 ./govault-autounseal start --config config.yaml
 ```

-For HTTP mode, ensure the encrypted keys are specified in the `http_config.encrypted_keys` field of your `config.yaml` file, then run the service:
+For HTTP mode, ensure the encrypted keys are specified in the `encrypted_keys` field of your `config.yaml` file, then run the service:

 ```bash
 ./govault-autounseal start --config config.yaml
 ```

-### Key Differences from Python Version

-- **Language**: Rewritten in Go for better performance, lower memory usage, and easier deployment
-- **Dependencies**: Uses standard Go libraries where possible, with minimal external dependencies for improved security
-- **Error Handling**: Comprehensive error handling and structured logging with logrus
-- **Configuration**: Simplified configuration loading with viper, supporting YAML and environment variables
-- **Architecture**: Modular design with separate packages for encryption, secrets management, and worker implementations
-- **Security**: AES encryption for key storage with configurable salt, supporting both Kubernetes secrets and direct HTTP access

 ### Security Notes